tengtedliu/tedliu/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
 description: Hello, welcome to my site.
-I am an economist and data scientist.
 I am passionate about using data insights to help understand and address pressing economic issues such as climate change.
-An integrator with technical depth, I have the ability to communicate and collaborate across multiple disciplines, and to inform a diverse set of stake- holders in their decision-making.
+I am in the job market and available for interviews.
 image_left: true
 images:
 - profile.jpg